Home | Browse Topics | Health & disability | Mental health | Applying to the Review Tribunal

 How do I apply to the Review Tribunal?

-The responsible clinician must examine you three months after a compulsory treatment order begins (and then every six months) to see whether or not you need to stay under compulsory treatment.
-These examinations are called clinical reviews (see “What happens if a compulsory treatment order is extended?” in this chapter).
+Your responsible clinician must examine you three months after a compulsory treatment order begins (and then every six months after that) to see whether or not you need to stay under compulsory treatment.
+These examinations are called clinical reviews (see: “What happens if a compulsory treatment order is extended?”).

 If, after a clinical review, the responsible clinician decides that you are not fit to be released from compulsory status, a district inspector will contact you and give you information about your right to apply for a review of this decision.